 I. Break into a healthy cell

 II.
 Hijack the cell’s own mechanisms to make copies of itself

 Studies have shown, however, that by using protease inhibitors, we can stop the virus’ ability to replicate itself, halting the spread in it tracks.
-To understand how this is done, let’s take a closer look at the lifecycle of a virus:
+To understand how this is done, let’s take a closer look at the COVID virus lifecycle: